 Cleaning of Cat Urine on Rugs

-Let me first give you a few facts on cat urine marking and cat habits prior to discussing the cleaning of cat urine on rugs.
+Let me first give you a few facts on cat urine marking and cat habits before discussing the cleaning of cat urine on rugs.
 Before we go into the details of cat urine and its ammonia smell, it is important to note what cat urine is composed of.
-It is made up of different chemicals like urea, uric acid and cretonne.
-You will even find presence of some electrolytes in the urine.
-The cat urine contains other waste chemicals as well as bilirubin, ketones, nitrates and leukocytes.
-The urea is a nitrogenous waste that is highly concentrated in the urine of cats.
+It is made up of different chemicals like urea, uric acid, and cretonne.
+You will even find the presence of some electrolytes in the urine.
+The cat urine contains other waste chemicals as well as bilirubin, ketones, nitrates, and leukocytes.
+Urea is a nitrogenous waste that is highly concentrated in the urine of cats.
 When urea is broken down, it will produce amines that contain an ammonia group.
-This shows us that cat urine is primarily ammonia based.
+This shows us that cat urine is primarily ammonia-based.
 This is the reason you always tend to get a mild, lingering smell of ammonia from cat urine.
 Unfortunately, these toxic chemicals can cause respiratory problems and pneumonia in both children and pets.
 So it’s important to treat cat urine odors as soon as possible so they don’t increase in concentration and cause more problems for your family in the future.
 Bear in mind that if your child has a pre-existing health condition such as asthma or migraines, the strong cat pee odor may cause enough irritation to trigger an episode.

 A professional carpet cleaner will first use a steam cleaning procedure on the areas using a special acid rinse that will be helpful in the removal of the uric acid.
 By going over any of these areas heavily will allow the professional carpet cleaner to get deeper into the base of the carpet and increase the likelihood of the removal of any contaminants.
 Some companies will flood the area to the point of water actually pudding on the carpet then use a water claw to then try to remove as much as possible.
-The problem with this over wetting of the carpet, is it can cause other issues of their own depending upon the type of fibers and materials used in backing of the carpet.
-Usually natural fibers like wool, cotton, linen, silk or jute do not respond well to this type of over wetting.
+The problem with this over wetting of the carpet is it can cause other issues of their own depending upon the type of fibers and materials used in the backing of the carpet.
+Usually, natural fibers like wool, cotton, linen, silk, or jute do not respond well to this type of overwetting.
 Many of these should not get too wet, making it impossible to deeply remove these urine contaminants, thus making it near impossible to resolve the odor issues.
 Once cleaned, quite often a professional carpet cleaner will also apply an enzyme to combat any remaining odors.
 There are also many professional products today that use either hydrogen peroxide or a by-product that will create a by-product of hydrogen peroxide.
-These products are fairly effective in aiding in the removal of odor.
-The only problem with these are they can also have an effect on the dyes and cause fibers to become a little lighter in those areas.
-So this comes in to question as, is this an acceptable trade off?
+These products are fairly effective in aiding in the removal of the odor.
+The only problem with these is they can also have an effect on the dyes and cause fibers to become a little lighter in those areas.
+So this comes into question as is this an acceptable trade-off?
 Most people will go for a lighter area on their carpet to try to combat the odor problems.

-Our Conclusion is cat urine on rugs create a tough problem and sometimes even with professional help there can be incidences that aren’t going to be totally resolved.
-Rinsing and flushing out as much urine as possible really help but many rugs can’t take that aggressive of a treatment due to the natural fibers involved.
+Our Conclusion is cat urine on rugs creates a tough problem and sometimes even with professional help, there can be incidences that aren’t going to be resolved.
+Rinsing and flushing out as much urine as possible help but many rugs can’t take that aggressive of treatment due to the natural fibers involved.
 Other issues are the frequency of urine stains, making it almost impossible to resolve issues.
 Then we have the possibility of permanent staining or color loss and dye migration.
 I have seen severe cases where the urine will penetrate through the back of the carpet, into both the padding and the flooring underneath it.
-These are cases that require you to replace the carpet pad in affected areas and well as bleaching wood floors to disinfect them followed up by applying urethane finish on top to seal any odors in.
-In all cases you should take some action to try to resolve these issues as soon as possible.
+These are cases that require you to replace the carpet pad in affected areas and well as bleaching wood floors to disinfect them followed up by applying a urethane finish on top to seal any odors in.
+In all cases, you should take some action to try to resolve these issues as soon as possible.